jtghph/ricesophy/README.md

 KaLiKeX isn't included here because it's based on bVNC.

 # Troubleshooting
-I decided to leave thid here for my friends 😉
+I decided to leave this here for my friends 😉
 ## Starting VNC/TigerVNC
 ### Native Termux:
 Do `nano .vnc/xstartup`.
 If it's a fresh install, then you'll see this